Glock 26 vs 43 and 43X Comparison: Choosing a Concealed Carry

 The Glock 26 has a double-stack magazine, whereas the 43 and 43X are single-stacks.
 This allows the 43 pistols to be thinner than the 26, which is the most significant difference separating these firearms.

-If you want a small concealed carry weapon that's comfortable to wear in a holster every day, you have to choose one that sacrifices some things.
+If you want a small concealed carry weapon that's comfortable to wear in a concealed carry holster every day, you have to choose one that sacrifices some things.

 The Glock 43 gives you a short and thin pistol, with the tradeoff of only a 6 round magazine capacity.
 Personally, I don't feel comfortable carrying a pistol with so few rounds.
 Though this is undoubtedly the most comfortable option to carry in an IWB holster, I don't want to have this gun for protection against multiple threats.
 It's also not unheard of for attackers to not be immediately neutralized after 6 or more shots.